haosulab/ManiSkill-Learn/README.md

 If your computer does not have enough memory to load all demonstrations at once, you can generate a chunked dataset by using `tools/split_datasets.py`.
 The demonstrations from different environments will be randomly shuffled and stored into several files under the specified folder.
 To load a chunked dataset for agent training, you need let `replay_cfg.type='ReplayDisk'` and `train_mfrl_cfg.init_replay_buffers='the folder that stores the chunked dataset'`.
 To find more details, you can check out `configs/bc/mani_skill_point_cloud_transformer_disk.py`.
 Example scripts are in `scripts/simple_mani_skill_example/run_with_chunked_dataset.sh` and `scripts/full_mani_skill_example/run_with_chunked_dataset.sh`.

 `Warning:` If you are using `Replay Disk`, please make sure `replay_cfg.capacity` to be larger than the size of one chunked file, because we do not shuffle the elements in the chunked file.
-A small `replay_cfg.capacity` may cause instable training.
+A small `replay_cfg.capacity` may cause unstable training.

 ### Evaluation